 PayWhirl installation for themes that don't support app blocks

-Let's continue with an example for themes that do not support app blocks.
+Let's continue with an example of themes not supporting app blocks.
 We'll install the PayWhirl snippets manually.
-Installation instructions can be found in the app's main menu under the "Theme Snippets" menu item.
+Installation instructions are in the app's main menu under "Getting Started."

 Manual Installation Preview